zocker-160/ifm/doc/solving.rst

 In this example, the spear is dropped in the same room that the task was done in.
 If you ever need the spear for anything else, it will be picked up again by the game solver.
-Note that an item will only be dropped if it is being carried---mentioning an item in a drop clause does not imply that it's needed to do the task.
+Note that an item will only be dropped if it is being carried---mentioning an item in a :keyword:`drop` clause does not imply that it's needed to do the task.

 Sometimes items must be dropped in a different room to the one you're in.
 You can use the :keyword:`in` clause to modify things::